Azure/Industrial-IoT/docs/services/jobs.md

-# Jobs Agent
+# Jobs Service and Edge endpoint

 [Home](../readme.md)

-The Job manager agent multiplexes device method calls to device and module identities in the system.
-It is used to dispatch discovery requests to all active supervisors.
+## Overview

+The Job service is responsible to manage distribution of Jobs, such as Publish jobs to Agents that are able to handle them.
+It is used to orchestrate and fail over publishing of nodes from one publisher module to another.